sandudorogan/l3-so-assignments/README.md

 Note: All the projects are made starting from the skeleton provided on this page.

 [Here](https://ocw.cs.pub.ro/courses/so) you can find the assignments with all the specifics and the constraints.
+I'm attending a in Romanian curricula, hence, the assignment's text is in the Romanian.
 If otherwise specified in the homework's Readme file, the homework obedes all of the constraints.
-Assignment's text is in the Romanian.

 ### Prerequisites
 All of the assignments are developed on either: